Main research topics

 Autobiographical and shared remembering

 We remember shared experiences in the company of other people all the time – with lovers, family, friends, colleagues and in other small groups.
 But much work in psychology and philosophy treats memory as a purely individual capacity, with other people seen as a source of error and distortion.
-In experiment and theory with Amanda Barnier and Celia Harris, we study collaborative recall, identifying the interactive microprocesses driving emergent outcomes of remembering together.
+In experiment and theory with Amanda Barnier, Celia Harris, and our team we have studied collaborative recall, identifying the interactive microprocesses driving emergent outcomes of remembering together.

 Embodied cognition and skilled movement

 My early historical work addressed Descartes and early modern neurophilosophy.
-Now, with Lyn Tribble and in the Conversions project, I study the history of mindful practices, not just ideas about the mind.
+Later, with Lyn Tribble, I studied the history of mindful practices, not just ideas about the mind.
 Our framework for cognitive history addresses distributed ecologies of memory and skill in early modern England.
-We also work in the broader cognitive humanities, writing on literature and film, and in linguistics, cognitive archaeology, and media theory.
+We also work in the broader cognitive humanities, writing on literature and (with Karen Pearlman) on film, and in linguistics, cognitive archaeology, and media theory.

 - Read ‘Cognitive history and material culture’ (Sutton & Keene, 2016).